Web Store

 (Sisyrinchium bellum)

 Strong clumping perennial grows 6" to 12" tall & spreads to 1' to 2' wide with grass-like leaf blades.
-Branched flower stalks rise from base of foliage and produce blue blooms January to June.
+Branched flower stalks rise from base of foliage and produce blue blooms from January to June.
 Tolerant of any soil and water.
 Reseeds easily.
 Adapts to most any environment.
 If not irrigated, will go summer-dormant.
 Nice planted with bunchgrasses and CA Poppies.
 Native to much of California below 6,000' elevation.

 Blue Flax